Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 2. Take a Spice Tour

 These are the special parts of the farms specifically for tourists to see.
-Tours aren’t done through the main, more boring commercial areas of the farms.
+Day tours in Zanzibar aren’t done through the main, more boring commercial areas of the farms.

 Spice farms are mainly located around the Masingini Forest.
-You’ll be introduced to ginger, lemongrass, black pepper, nutmeg, and clove plants.
+I was introduced to ginger, lemongrass, black pepper, nutmeg, and clove plants.

 Allow about 3 hours for your incredible excursion.
 You’ll love these guys!